getcandy/docs-v1/docs/api/getting-started/quick-install.md

 You will be asked if you wish to...

-- Install and configure Sanctum or Passport
+- Install and configure Sanctum
 - Install demo data
 - Use MySQL, Meilisearch or Elasticsearch for searching the catalogue
 - Install the hub